 Adding Chromedriver to the system's PATH

-error, you need to add the Chromedriver executable to the system's PATH environment variable.
-The PATH variable is a list of directories that the operating system searches when executing a command, and adding Chromedriver to this list allows it to be invoked from any location.
+In order to suppress the "Chromedriver Executable Needs to be in Path" error, you must add the Chromedriver executable into the system's PATH environment variable.
+The PATH is a variable containing the list of directories that the operating system looks for when it tries to execute a command.
+Adding Chromedriver into this list allows you to invoke Chromedriver from anywhere.

-- Windows: Open the System Properties dialog, navigate to the
+Windows:Open the System Properties dialog, click the

 Advanced

-tab, and click on theEnvironment Variables
+tab and click theEnvironment Variables

 button.
-In theSystem variables
+UnderSystem variables

 <path-to-chromedriver>